blakedietz/oop-in-javascript/chapters/1/questions.md

 > What is a function?
 A function is a way to manipulate an object.

 Not necessarily.
 A function can do many different things.
 I need to get you a more formal definition of what a function is.
-In mathematics, a function is an object that takes elements from one set and transforms/maps it to another set.
+In mathematics, a function is a _conceptual object_ that takes elements from one set and transforms/maps it to another set.
 In programming a function is a logical division of your program, which is why they're often referred to as sub routines.
 [Subroutine definition on wiki](https://en.wikipedia.org/wiki/Subroutine).
 These functions can act like mathematical functions or be treated as small chunks of code that can be run.

 > What is the difference, then, between a function and a method?